cryptobuks1/oc-agent-plugin/README.md

 This plugin is a wrapper for [jenssegers/agent](https://github.com/jenssegers/agent) package.
 It provides a twig markup tag for the Jenssegers\Agent\Agent class.

 ### Usage
-This plugin uses Laravel's package discovery feature to register the Service Provider and Alias for required for the jenssegers/agent package.
+This plugin uses Laravel's package discovery feature to register the Service Provider and Alias for the required jenssegers/agent package.
 Make sure that `php artisan package:discover` has been run.

 #### Magic is-method
 ```twig